themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 The local server risk is especially easy to underestimate.
 Local MCP servers often run as normal user processes.
 A filesystem server, Git server, browser automation server, or shell-like utility may have access to the same files and credentials as the user.
 The security best practices page is blunt about this: local servers can create arbitrary code execution, data exfiltration, and data loss risks if sandboxing and consent are weak.

-That is not theoretical security drama.
-That is the reality of running more small executable connectors on developer machines.
+In practice, this means more executable connectors running on developer machines, often close to source code, credentials, and internal systems.

 ## The less obvious risk is tool poisoning